 Perfect for: Letting the food do the talking

-This is a no fuss no muss kind of dining experience which allows the focus to remain on the meal which should be appropriately conceptual.
-Silhouettes are discreet but always considered (usually this style incorporates iconic modern seating).
-It’s a naturally cool look with contemporary material combinations being used, eye-catching light installations hanging overhead and tableware which displays the food in an optimal way.
+This is a no fuss, no muss kind of dining experience which allows the focus to remain on the meal (which should be appropriately conceptual).
+Silhouettes are discreet but always considered.
+For example, usually this style incorporates statement modern seating.
+It’s an inherently cool style with contemporary material combinations being used (comfortable upholstered dining chairs with a marble dining table is a favourite look) and tableware which displays the food in an optimal way.

 "Finish this look off with an amazing piece of modern art or an eye-catching light installation.